 Nonetheless, from this more general perspective, our experimental manipulation may be mainly one of beliefs about patience.
 To investigate this question, we also measured time preferences using standard methods for a subsample of our participants (after bargaining).
-We indeed find no robust correlations between bargaining behavior and these measures at the individual level.
-This highlights the critical importance of beliefs in strategic interaction and of controlling them experimentally.
+These measures' correlations with bargaining behavior (in particular, initial offers) have the expected signs, but almost none of them are statistically significant.
+This highlights the critical importance of beliefs in strategic interaction, and of controlling them experimentally, supporting our approach.
 Regarding the substantial interpretation of our main results this adds only a minor twist, however, because if beliefs about patience matter strategically, then (knowledge of) patience does so.